Billions of people around the globe celebrate Christmas. But do the Chinese?

 When is Christmas in China?

 Christmas is not a public holiday in mainland China, so all the shops and businesses are open.
-However, there is a public holiday in Hong Kong and Macau due to the European influence.
+However, there is an official holiday in Hong Kong and Macau due to the European influence.

 You can find out more about Chinese holidays here.